Meet Our Residents

 Elizabeth Bartman, ND

-Dr. Elizabeth Bartman is a licensed naturopathic physician completing her first-year residency at NCNM.
+Dr. Elizabeth Bartman is a licensed naturopathic physician completing her second-year residency at NCNM.
 She received her doctorate of naturopathic medicine from NCNM in 2013.
-Dr. Bartman is a member of the American Association of Naturopathic Physicians and Oregon Association of Naturopathic Physicians and has extensively training in naturopathic primary care and family medicine.
-Her interest include gastrointestinal health, endocrine imbalances, autoimmune disease management and geriatric medicine and healthy aging.
+Dr. Bartman is a member of the American Association of Naturopathic Physicians and Oregon Association of Naturopathic Physicians and has training in naturopathic primary care and family medicine.
+Her interests include gastrointestinal health, endocrine imbalances, autoimmune disease management, mental health and geriatric medicine and healthy aging.

-During her clinical training, Dr. Bartman completed a six-month rotation in naturopathic cardiology and pulmonary medicine.
+During her clinical training, Dr. Bartman completed a six-month rotation in naturopathic cardiology and pulmonary medicine under the guidance of Dr. Martin Milner and Dr. Jeremy Mikolai.
 She also spent extensive time working as a medical student in various community clinics, providing care to patients of various socio-economic status and backgrounds.
 While completing her studies in naturopathic medicine, Dr. Bartman sought several outside courses and seminars that enhanced her knowledge of botanical medicine and nature cure modalities.
-Dr. Bartman as worked part-time as a wellness counselor at Pharmaca Integrative Pharmacy, discussing and promoting healthily lifestyle choices within her community.

-Prior to becoming a naturopathic physician, Dr. Bartman earned a Bachelor of Science degree in Cellular and Molecular Biology from Pacific University in Forest Grove, OR.
-Her work in the nursing field brought her extensive experience working with geriatric and mentally ill populations, as well as exposure working with drug and alcohol rehabilitation.
-Her work in nursing homes and hospitals prompted her desire to promote preventative medicine within her community.
+Prior to becoming a naturopathic physician, Dr. Bartman earned a Bachelor of Science degree in cellular and molecular biology from Pacific University in Forest Grove, OR.
+Her work in research and in the nursing field brought her extensive experience working with geriatric and mentally ill populations, as well as exposure working with drug and alcohol rehabilitation.
+Nursing home and hospital work prompted her desire to promote preventative medicine within her community.
 Her desire is to guide patients to their optimal state of health through healthy diet and lifestyle choices, as well as using individualized, evidenced-based medicine to treat root causes of a patient's disease or illness.

 Nathaniel Bingham, ND